-Provider credentialing—the process of obtaining, verifying, and assessing the qualifications of a medical practitioner to provide care or services—is risky business.
-Improper credentialing can directly jeopardize patient safety and result in negligent credentialing lawsuits against the healthcare organization.
+Provider credentialing—the process of obtaining, verifying, and assessing the qualifications of a clinician to provide care or services—is risky business for health systems and payers alike.
+Improper credentialing can directly jeopardize patient safety and result in a negligent credentialing lawsuit.
 At the center of every credentialing effort: primary source verification.

 Consider this example of the dire consequences of failing to properly vet a provider's credentials through primary source verification:

 A spinal surgeon in Ohio is the subject of several hundred medical malpractice lawsuits alleging that he performed improper and medically unnecessary procedures.
 One former patient continued to suffer from back pain after two surgeries performed by the physician, whom the patient claims used a bone morphogenetic protein product off-label and without her consent.

 In one combined appeals case, five former patients claimed that the hospital involved negligently credentialed, supervised, and retained him as a credentialed physician.
 The patients allege that the hospital and the payer organizations that listed him on multiple panels:

 1) Failed to adequately evaluate his educational background, work history, and peer reviews when he applied

 2) Knew about his fraudulent scheme but continued granting him privileges and access to patients/members